bjoernQ/unmock-plugin/README.md

 If you use any of the keep statements the default configuration will be cleared.
 (So your own configuration is not adding but replaces the default).

+If you don't configure the unmock dependency the plugin will use `org.robolectric:android-all:4.3_r2-robolectric-0`

 ## Versions

 |Version|Description|